Gary Anders | December 2020

-The changes will enable financially distressed but viable small businesses with less than A$1 million in liabilities to continue operating once they have appointed what is effectively a brand-new class of insolvency practitioner.
+The changes will enable financially distressed but viable small businesses with less than $1 million in liabilities to continue operating once they have appointed what is effectively a new class of insolvency practitioner.

-Known as registered small business restructuring practitioners, they will be responsible for developing business restructuring plans, identifying creditors, and assisting them in making informed decisions around recouping funds.
+Known as registered small business restructuring practitioners, they will be responsible for developing business restructuring plans, identifying creditors, and help them to make decisions to recoup funds.

 The role of accounting practitioners